giovannicatalani/MARIO/readme.md

 pip install pyplaid

 ```
-PLAID is alo available on conda-forge:
+PLAID is also available on conda-forge:
 ```bash
 conda install -c conda-forge plaid